What we do

 Founder and director

-Francis Staub has been working for more than 20 years in providing services related to the conservation and sustainable use of natural – terrestrial, coastal and marine – resources including international cooperation projects development, implementation and evaluation worldwide.
+Francis started his career working for the French Ministry of Environment, then the World Bank headquarters in Washington D.C. at the Environment Department before becoming a consultant.
+He has been working for more than 20 years in providing services related to the conservation and sustainable use of natural – terrestrial, coastal and marine – resources including international cooperation projects development, implementation and evaluation worldwide.
 Further experience includes policy analysis and recommendations, project development and evaluation, capacity building and communication, education and public awareness (he was the international coordinator of the International Year of the Reef in 2008).
-He also has a strong interest in Marine Protected Areas and developed several of tools to evaluate their effectiveness.
+Francis also has a strong interest in Marine Protected Areas and developed several tools to evaluate their effectiveness.
 These experiences combined allowed him to acquire a comprehensive understanding of international negotiations while developing a strong global network with the international marine community.
 He has also been spending a fair amount of time working closely with on-the-ground realities faced by the – marine – protected managers and other stakeholders, hence developing a comprehensive vision of the local communities and governmental policies toward marine protection in various part of the world.

-For the last 15 years, he has been involved in the International Coral Reef Initiative (ICRI).
+For the last 15 years, Francis has been involved in the International Coral Reef Initiative (ICRI).
 He acted as strategic advisor to most of the governments who have chaired ICRI (USA, France, Australia, Japan among others).
 He is currently ICRI’s coordinator on behalf of the governments of Monaco, Australia and Indonesia.
-He is also a member of the Steering committee of the Global Coral Reef Monitoring Network (GCRMN).
-He is also a strategic advisor for the French Coral Reef Initiative.
+He is also a member of the Steering committee of the Global Coral Reef Monitoring Network (GCRMN) and a strategic advisor to the French Coral Reef Initiative.

 Francis Staub has been involved in a number of publications, all of which can be found here.